NorthernTwig/NorthernTwig.github.io/_posts/2015-11-06-SASS,-Humans-and-Robots.markdown

 ##What is Open Graph and how do you make use of it?

 Open graph checks the content of a website and makes it a lot easier to share on, for example, 'facebook' and 'twitter'.
+When the page get linked - the reciever is presented with the tags the creator has used.
+For example - meta="og:title" - would show up as a big text.
+As another example og:img would show up as a thumbnail of the site.